ExoTRAK™: The Future of Post Concussion Intelligence

 Blood Collection

-Standard venipuncture using compatible collection tubes.
-Samples remain stable for processing within established protocols, enabling flexible logistics for diverse clinical settings.
+A small, teaspoon-scale volume of blood can be collected either by standard venipuncture performed by trained phlebotomists or through self-collected capillary blood (e.g., fingertip sampling) using compatible collection tubes.
+Samples remain stable for processing under established protocols, enabling flexible logistics across diverse clinical settings.

 02